jimorie/clicksearch/README.md

           negated.
 ```

-> :exclamation: The first argument to `MyModel.cli` is the command line arguments as a string.
+> :exclamation: The first argument to `Person.cli` is the command line arguments as a string.
 This is optional and generally not required when launching the program from a terminal, but here we need it since we are launching from the Python REPL.

 We can see from the `--help` output that we have a bunch of basic options, that will be the same for all Clicksearch programs, and then we have a a few options called *field filters*, that are based on the fields defined on the model.